-- 3. The Chairman of the Meeting, as proxy, need not be a member of the Company. - 4.
-The instrument appointing the Chairman of the Meeting as proxy must be submitted to the Company in the following manner: - (a) if submitted by post, be lodged at the office of the Company's Share Registrar, M & C Services Private Limited, at 112 Robinson Road #05-01, Singapore 068902; or - (b) if submitted electronically, be submitted via email to the Company's Share Registrar at gpa@mncsingapore.com in either case, by 2.00 p.m. on 26 April 2022, being not less than 72 hours before the time appointed for holding the Annual General Meeting.
+- 3. A proxy need not be a member of the Company. - 4.
+The instrument appointing a proxy/proxies must be submitted to the Company in the following manner: - (a) if submitted by post, be lodged with the Company's Share Registrar, M & C Services Private Limited, at 112 Robinson Road, #05-01, Singapore 068902; or - (b) if submitted electronically, be submitted via email to the Company's Share Registrar at gpa@mncsingapore.com, in either case, by 2.00 p.m. on 24 April 2023, being not less than 72 hours before the time appointed for holding the Annual General Meeting.